BUY MY NEW BOOK: ONLY 99p:

 Right then, what you are aiming for in coaching terms is a SMART goal!
 If you don’t have a SMART goal then your chances of success are much reduced.
 Here is what SMART means …

-• Specific – be clear about what you would love to achieve, e.g. to Become Fit, Healthy & Slim or ‘Feel great in my clothes’ or ‘Be able to run further’ or ‘Be able to play with my kids for longer’.
+• Specific: be clear about what you would love to achieve, e.g. to Become Fit, Healthy & Slim or ‘Feel great in my clothes’ or ‘Be able to run further’ or ‘Be able to play with my kids for longer’.
 Think about what YOUR actual problem is, rather than what you think that you should be doing.

-• Measurable – make sure that you have an objective measure of your progress e.g. Aiming for a BMI of __ and a Body Fat% of __ and Weight of __ and a dress size of __.
+• Measurable: make sure that you have an objective measure of your progress e.g. Aiming for a BMI of __ and a Body Fat% of __ and Weight of __ and a dress size of __.
 Check out last weeks post on how to measure your progress.

-• Achievable – Remember to set an objective that includes a healthy amount of weight loss within a sensible amount of time.
+• Achievable: Remember to set an objective that includes a healthy amount of weight loss within a sensible amount of time.
 For instance, once you have done the initial spurt then a good plan is 1-2 lbs of weight a week, because more than that you are losing muscle, which will end up with you putting the weight back on again or not getting fitter/healthier.

-• Realistic – how tall are you, are you sure that you would look good as a size 10, maybe a size 12 would be more suitable?
+• Realistic: how tall are you, are you sure that you would look good as a size 10, maybe a size 12 would be more suitable?
 Is it really within your values set to be very slim?
 Would you be happier with a few curves left over?

-• Timeable – set a sensible number of dates to check your progress on, with rewards if you achieve your goals by then.
+• Timeable: set a sensible number of dates to check your progress on, with rewards if you achieve your goals by then.

 How often to Measure

-When you have set your goal, you will then need to keep an eye on it.
 Most professionals recommend that you don’t jump on the scales every day because it can become obsessive and doesn’t take into account the natural ups and downs.
 I would suggest weighing yourself on the same day at the same time each week.
-Then do the rest of the measurements on a monthly basis, because by looking at it in detail on a monthly basis you won’t get the results skewed by your periods etc.

 What happens if you don’t get the results you wanted